December 30, 2021

 Raising our series B

-Unit’s unique approach – a modern tech stack built on a native ledger, embedded compliance, and built-in bank relationships – resonated with the market quickly.
+Unit’s unique approach – a modern tech stack built on a native ledger, streamlined compliance, and built-in bank relationships – resonated with the market quickly.

 In May, we raised a $51m Series B led by Accel, which had brought our total funding to $70m.
 The capital helped us speed up product development, grow our team and become a market leader in banking-as-a-service.
 Existing investors Better Tomorrow Ventures, Aleph, Flourish, and TLV Partners joined the round.
 We were also fortunate to welcome 20+ notable angel investors, including Packy McCormick, Sriram Krishnan and others.